osharim/Message-Queue-django-and-NodeJS/README.md

 every programming language.
 For python it's no different and there are a bunch of libraries to choose from:

+  py-amqplib
+  txAMQP
+  pika
+  In this tutorial  we're going to use pika.

 # Node.js && Python code throught RabbitMQ